jzpero/mdnotes/docs/General Concepts/Intravenous Fluids.md

 !!! tip "What crystalloid should be my pick?"
     In the absence of any major indications for normal saline, such as medication interactions, **Ringer's Lactate** should be the crystalloid of choice, especially if the patient is hyperchloremic.
 Theoretically in existing hyperkalemia, RL will equilibriate the serum potassium to 4 mmol/L. If renal kaliuresis is impaired then the potassium load *may* lead to accumulation.

+Of note, the lactate in RL is sodium lactate, *not* lactic acid.
+It does not cause a lactic acidosis.
+Since it is a weak base (proton acceptor), it might actually buffer the pH a little (source need).
+Accumulation of the lactate may occur if the liver is unable to metabolize the lactate load.
+This may interfere with interpretation of lactate levels.

 Discussion can be found here: